chemicallang/.github/profile/README.md

 #### Qinetik

-An android app development company
+A one man app development company, primarily focused on Android.
+Qinetik is a huge endevour.